turingschool/front-end-curriculum/projects/module-3/vrad.md

   * shortname of the area (ex. `RiNo`)
   * name of the area (ex. `River North`)
   * a description of the area
 - There should a button on each card to view `listings` for a specific area
+  - NOTE: This button doesn't need to have any functionality in this iteration.
+Details on what the button does will be outlined in future iterations!
 - The user's profile data should be displayed with their name, a short greeting dependent on their purpose for using the listing app
 - A `Sign Out` button should also be available, logging the user out and redirecting them back to the root route, `/`.
 </section>